Skip To Main Content

 David Groves

-David Groves became the third head coach in Grand View University men’s soccer history on April 18, 2022.
+David Groves was named the third head coach in Grand View University men’s soccer history on April 18, 2022.

 Groves led the Vikings to a historic breakthrough during the 2025 season, guiding Grand View to its first-ever NAIA National Championship.
-Picked to finish second from the bottom in the conference preseason poll and entering the NAIA National Tournament unseeded, the Vikings authored one of the most remarkable postseason runs in championship history.
-Grand View defeated #16 Indiana Wesleyan (1–0), #1 Bethel (1–0), #9 Georgia Gwinnett (2–0), #12 Cumberlands (1–0), and #11 West Virginia Tech (2–1) en route to the national title.
+Picked to finish near the bottom of the conference in the preseason poll and entering the NAIA National Tournament unseeded, the Vikings authored one of the most remarkable postseason runs in NAIA history.
+Grand View defeated No. 16 Indiana Wesleyan (1–0), No. 1 Bethel (1–0), No. 9 Georgia Gwinnett (2–0), No. 12 Cumberlands (1–0), and No. 11 West Virginia Tech (2–1) to capture the national title.

 The championship season was highlighted by numerous individual honors.
-Kevin Ventura earned NAIA Player of the Year and NAIA National Tournament MVP honors, while Luis Helm was named NAIA Defensive Player of the Year.
-Ventura, Helm, and Justin Figaroa were selected as NAIA All-Americans, with Ventura, Helm, Figaroa, and Pietro Piacenza earning All-Tournament recognition.
-Additionally, Ventura, Helm, Figaroa, Payton Chapman, and Nacho Gonzalez were named All-Conference selections.
+Kevin Ventura was named NAIA Player of the Year and NAIA National Tournament MVP, while Luis Helm earned NAIA Defensive Player of the Year honors.
+Ventura, Helm, and Justin Figaroa were named NAIA All-Americans, with Ventura, Helm, Figaroa, and Pietro Piacenza earning All-Tournament recognition.
+Ventura, Helm, Figaroa, Payton Chapman, and Nacho Gonzalez also garnered All-Conference honors.
+Groves was subsequently named NAIA Coach of the Year.

 Since taking over the program, Groves has compiled a 43-25-12 overall record.
-In addition to his coaching responsibilities, he serves on the NAIA National Tournament Committee and the Heart of America Raters Committee.
-Grand View competes in the Heart of America Athletic Conference, widely regarded as the NAIA’s most competitive league and a conference that has captured five of the last eight national championships.
+In addition to his coaching responsibilities, he serves on the NAIA National Tournament Committee and the Conference Raters Committee.
+Grand View competes in the Heart of America Conference, widely regarded as the NAIA’s most competitive conference, having produced five of the last eight national champions.

-Before Lyon College, Groves served as head coach at Northeastern Junior College, guiding the Plainsmen to a 22-14-3 overall record over two seasons.
-In 2017, he led NJC to the regional championship match and earned Region Coach of the Year honors.
-The program had posted a 10-54-1 record prior to his arrival.
+Before Lyon, Groves was head coach at Northeastern Junior College, leading the Plainsmen to a 22-14-3 record over two seasons.
+In 2017, he guided NJC to the regional championship match and earned Region Coach of the Year honors after inheriting a program that had gone 10-54-1 prior to his arrival.

-Groves began his collegiate coaching career as an assistant coach at NCAA Division I powerhouse Western Michigan University, where the Broncos compiled a 19-11-8 overall record during his tenure.
+Groves began his collegiate coaching career as an assistant coach at NCAA Division I Western Michigan University, where the Broncos compiled a 19-11-8 record during his tenure.

-Overall, Groves owns a 113-62-19 record as a collegiate head coach.
-He holds both a Master of Arts degree and a Bachelor of Business Administration degree from Western Michigan University.
+Overall, Groves holds a 113-62-19 record as a collegiate head coach.
+He earned both his Master of Arts and Bachelor of Business Administration degrees from Western Michigan University.